MA Arts Politics Class of 2018

 She planned and organized the politics and philosophy seminar “Debates and Combats 2011/2012”, with the participation of Ernesto Laclau, Jorge Alemán, Judith Revel, Horacio González, Gianni Vattimo, Chantall Mouffe, Jean-Luc Mélenchon, Dilip Goankar and Toni Negri among other prestigious scholars.

-The MA in Arts Politics bring together her two passion, arts and politics and the perspective that lies ahead to build more egalitarian and inclusive creative cities.
+The MA in Arts Politics bring together her two passions, arts and politics and the perspective that lies ahead to build more egalitarian and inclusive creative cities.

 What drew you to the MA in Arts Politics?